Simple Development Examples

 php ws_test.php start

-Open the Chrome web browser, press F12 to open the debug console, and enter the following in the Console tab (or put the following code in an HTML page and run it with JavaScript):
+Open Chrome, press F12 to open the debug console, and enter (or place the following code in an HTML page to run with JS):

 // Assuming the server IP is 127.0.0.1